esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 doc = nlp(corpus)
 ```

-On of the things that the pipeline does, is tokenization as we did in the first part.
+One of the things that the pipeline does, is tokenization as we did in the first part.
 We can now check out the sentence tokens like this:

 ```python
 # Get sentences